-But – and there is a big old fat ‘but’ with digital files – there are also some downsides to purchasing them ESPECIALLY if you don’t compliment that purchase with physical, real-life, hold-in-your-hand printed products.
+But – and there is a big old fat ‘but’ with digital files – there are also some downsides to purchasing them, ESPECIALLY if you don’t complement that purchase with physical, real-life, hold-in-your-hand printed products.

 Overwhelm: When the ‘Relaxed’ Part of a Home Session Dissolves

 Having all your high resolution digital files can be super overwhelming because you can do anything you want with them (as long as it’s for personal use.)

 You can print them all, as many times as you want, or create any consumer photo product you like that’s out there on the market.
 Anything and everything:

 - playing cards